pierregaimard/projet05/README.md

 ## Installation
 ### Step one: Get project code
-At first: you will need to retrieve the blog code and to put it in your web server document root.
+At first: you will need to retrieve the blog code and put it in your web server document root.

-If you use git, get a terminal, go into your web server document root and executes the following command:
+If you use git, in a terminal, go into your web server document root and run the following command:

 `git clone https://github.com/pierregaimard/projet05.git`

 To install git see the [official documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-If you don't use git, you can download source code from this repository.
+If you don't use git, you can easily download source code from this repository:
-Download the code and put it into your web server document root.

-Then, in a Terminal, go into to the project directory:
-`cd projet05`
+Click on `code` button and select `Download Zip`.

 ### Step two: Install PHP dependencies
 Next, you need to install project php dependencies.
 For that, you will need **Composer**.
+In a terminal go to project directory.

+If **Composer** is not installed, you will need to install it.
+See the [official documentation](https://getcomposer.org/download/)

-If **Composer** is installed globally, uses the following command:
+If **Composer** is installed globally, run the following command:
 `composer update`

-If you have installed **Composer** locally, uses the following command:
+If you have installed **Composer** locally, run the following command:
 `php composer.phar update`

-If **Composer** is not installed, you will need to install it.
-See the [official documentation](https://getcomposer.org/download/)

 This will install project dependencies and the Composer autoload.